Sataspes

-Sataspes was a Persian navigator and cavalry commander whose name is derived from Sat (=100 sad) and Asp (= Horse, Asb).
-He is also credited with originating the term "horse latitudes".
+Sataspes was a Persian nobleman and navigator who attempted to circumnavigate Africa during the reign of the Persian King Xerxes I. his name translates from Persian as 'hundred horses'.

-Sataspes (who, according to Herodotus, was Xerxes I's cousin by his mother being Darius I's sister) had been condemned to death for kidnapping and raping Megabyzus's daughter.
-However, his mother, Atossa, successfully convinced Xerxes to change the punishment to a more severe one.
-Sataspes was tasked to circumnavigate Africa.
-He took an Egyptian ship and crew, sailed through the Pillars of Hercules, and proceeded south for many months, but returned to Egypt without successfully completing his task.
-He claimed that at the furthest point he reached, he encountered a "dwarfish race, who wore a dress made from the palm tree", and he was forced to return because his ship stopped and would not sail any further.
-Xerxes did not accept this excuse and had him put to death.
-However, it has been suggested that Sataspes could have simply encountered the Benguela Current, which prevented him from sailing any further.
+Sataspes, first cousin of Xerxes I, had been condemned to death for kidnapping and raping the daughter of Megabyzus.
+The King sentenced him to death by impaling, however, his mother, Xerxes' aunt Atossa, convinced the King to instead spare his life so long as he circumnavigated Africa.
+He took an Egyptian ship and crew, sailed through the Pillars of Hercules, and proceeded south, but returned to Egypt without successfully completing his task.

+Sataspes claimed that at the furthest point of his voyage, he had reached 'the coast occupied by small men, who wore clothes made from palm leaves', and was forced to return because his ship was stopped and couldn't sail any further.
+Xerxes did not accept this excuse and had him impaled.